 How to get to Point Pinole:

-Point Pinole is about 25 minutes north of Oakland without traffic (directions to Point Pinole).
+Point Pinole is about 25 minutes north of Oakland without traffic.
 Between the freeway and Point Pinole you’ll pass Parchester Village, which has a fascinating and complicated history.

 What to do when you’re there: